HackerBschor/df-music-scores-restoration/README.md

 Using the damaged and the non-damaged music scores of the training set, we will train a model on the 'perfect' scores and use the damaged ones as input.
-We aim to combine several different approaches to denoise the images ([Autoencoders](https://www.researchgate.net/publication/356423394_Denoising_Text_Image_Documents_using_Autoencoders) ) and upscale / de-blur them
+We aim to combine several different approaches to denoise the images ([Autoencoders](https://www.researchgate.net/publication/356423394_Denoising_Text_Image_Documents_using_Autoencoders) ) and upscale / sharpen them
 ([Hybrid Attention Transformer](https://arxiv.org/abs/2205.04437v3) / [Convolutional Networks](https://arxiv.org/abs/1501.00092)
-for super-resolution and de-blurring).
+for super-resolution and deblurring).
 We intend to use PyTorch to combine / implement the method and train it end-to-end.